atreyaved/Alacritty-Config/README.md

 # Alacritty-Config
 Just my personal alacritty config, I use it as my main, I also use py-wal.
 There will be instructions on how to use that.
-Make sure to use the alacritty terminal, on other terminals won't work
+Make sure to use the alacritty terminal, other terminals won't work

 ## How to install Alacritty: